Peru

 In addition, Law 31494 of June 16, 2022 recognizes self-defense and rural development committees, which are legal entities and are registered in local registries.
 The Law further incorporates them into the citizen security system and regulates their legal treatment and considers them as civil, peaceful, and democratic organizations that organize themselves to influence peasant, native and rural populations, carry out activities to support sustainable development and citizen security, and participate in the maintenance of internal order and national defense.

 However, in August 2022, the Ombudsman of Peru (Defensoría del Pueblo de Perú) filed a lawsuit challenging the constitutionality of Law 31494 on the grounds that it violates the individual and collective fundamental rights of indigenous communities, including infringing on their right to citizen protection and ignoring norms and standards regarding the use of force.
 Critics of the Law, for example, believe extractive companies use para-military groups as “self-defense committees” to crack down on individuals who protest against their projects, including among indigenous groups.
-As of January 2023, the lawsuit remains pending.
+As of October 2024, the resolution of the lawsuit remains pending.

 Barriers to Entry